Luis8492/CalmTube/README.md

 # CalmTube

 Stay focused — not frustrated.
 This Chrome extension doesn’t block or skip YouTube ads.
-It simply turns them into silence and darkness until your video resumes.
+It simply turns them into silence and hides the player until your video resumes.

 ## ✦ Concept

 **Respectful, distraction-free watching.**
 YouTube keeps its ads.
 You keep your calm.
-The extension detects ad segments, mutes them, and replaces the screen with a quiet black overlay.
+The extension detects ad segments, mutes them, and hides the video element until the ad ends.

 ## ✦ Features

 - **Automatic ad detection** – Listens to player state changes and instantly knows when an ad starts.
-- **Visual blackout** – Hides the ad video completely so you just see a calm, black screen.
+- **Ad hiding** – Temporarily removes the ad video element so you aren’t distracted by motion.
 - **Ad muting** – Cuts the sound while the ad runs.
 - **Automatic restoration** – Brings back the original picture and volume the moment content resumes.

 ## ✦ Roadmap

-- **Custom overlays** – Show a static image or looped video instead of the black screen.
+- **Custom overlays** – Optional imagery in place of the hidden player.
 - **Subtle notifications** – Optional toast messages like “Ad break started” or “Back to content.”
 - **Lightweight settings UI** – Quick toggles for mute, overlay, and notification behavior.